 Saute: Heat oil in a large pot over medium-high heat and saute onions until translucent, about 5 minutes.
 Add the garlic and ginger, saute 1 minute more.
 Add the corn, celery, bell pepper, and mushrooms, cook 3 – 4 minutes.

 Simmer: Pour in the coconut milk, unsweetened non-dairy milk, water, curry powder, red pepper flakes, salt & pepper to taste, and cook on medium heat for 10 minutes or until heated through.

 Add spinach + lime: Add lime juice and spinach, and cook until wilted to your liking.
 Test for flavors adding more spices if desired.

 Serve with lime wedges and cilantro if you like.

-For the greens, I have used spinach, baby kale and/or arugula in the past.
-All worked well.1 teaspoon of red pepper flakes makes this pretty spicy, use less if you’re not a fan of heat.
+Adjust spiciness: 1 teaspoon of red pepper flakes makes this pretty spicy.
+Use less if you’re not a fan of heat.